D.C. area sees increasing snow chances Sunday and Monday

 Considerable differences still exist in how the various modeling systems are handling the location, evolution and track of the secondary low.
 Therefore, numerous possible scenarios are still in play but all include some accumulating snow.

-The good news for snow lovers is that the American (GFS) forecast still predicts a pretty good thump of snow on the order of 3 to 5 inches Sunday before a dry slot moves in and the precipitation changes to light rain and drizzle (or freezing rain/drizzle in our colder areas).
+The good news for snow lovers is that the American (GFS) forecast still predicts a pretty good thump of snow on the order of three to five inches Sunday before a dry slot moves in and the precipitation changes to light rain and drizzle (or freezing rain/drizzle in our colder areas).
 The UKMet and Canadian models show a similar scenario.
-Their simulated snowfall is on the high side of what storms with a similar evolution usually produce but they do suggest that our chance of getting at least 1 to 3 inches snowfall is pretty high.
+Their simulated snowfall is on the high side of what storms with a similar evolution usually produce but they do suggest that our chance of getting at least one to three inches snowfall is pretty high.

 The reason these models do not project more snow is because they project the secondary low to form too late and too far east to lock the cold air in place and keep precipitation going.
 Instead, after the initial slug of snow, they predict a dry slot to punch into the region as temperatures rise while the secondary low forms and exits to our east.

-The European model, on the other hand, projects the secondary low pressure system to develop rapidly near the coast of North Carolina and slowly move up the Mid-Atlantic shore, resulting in a longer duration snow event.
+The European model, on the other hand, projects the secondary low-pressure system to develop rapidly near the coast of North Carolina and slowly move up the Mid-Atlantic shore, resulting in a longer duration snow event.
 Its latest run brings the secondary low close enough to the coast to draw in some mild air, which could cut back on snow amounts especially along and east of Interstate 95.
 For our western areas, it shows a huge snowstorm.
 The storm would also turn into a big wind producer as it cranked up offshore.

 The different outcomes presented by the European and American computer modeling systems are well-illustrated in their simulations of the location of the secondary low-pressure zones early Monday in the graphic below.